JRRS1982/Kata/README.md

 # Leet Code Solutions

-This repository holds Kata that i collected and completed on the Leetcode training platform.
+This repository holds Kata that i have collected and completed on the Leetcode training platform.
+It has been useful to work on these kata locally as it allows me to group them and write test cases / notes.

-The below curated list comes from [teamblind.com](https://www.teamblind.com/post/New-Year-Gift---Curated-List-of-Top-75-LeetCode-Questions-to-Save-Your-Time-OaM1orEU) and i hope to work my way through it.

 If you  have been granted access to my template repo, you will find the kata template I am replicating for each test [here](https://github.com/JRRS1982/Templates/tree/main/node-ts-jest-kata)

+The list includes a lot of the [teamblind.com](https://www.teamblind.com/post/New-Year-Gift---Curated-List-of-Top-75-LeetCode-Questions-to-Save-Your-Time-OaM1orEU) kata, and i hope to work my way through it.

 ## Array